Large bowel obstruction

 Findings:

-CT shows a transition point in the descending colon.
+transition point in the descending colon.
 Although no definite mass is seen, this is concerning for an obstructing colon cancer.
 Ischemic or diverticular strictures are also on the differential.

 Gas adjacent to the wall of the ascending colon is pseudopneumatosis (gas trapped between stool and colon wall).
 This is distinguished from true pneumatosis (gas within the colon wall) because the gas is only seen adjacent to stool or fluid, and is not seen above the fluid level.